lkiesow/leihs-wiki/Roles.md

 * Create and edit inventory pools.
 * Assign inventory managers to inventory pools.
 * Change an inventory pool's settings.
+* Create procurement admin users
 * Change system-wide settings.
 * Perform database checks and maintenance.

 Note that an admin can additionally also be inventory or lending manager in case your staff shares both roles.
+Once the admin has created at least 1 procurement admin, he looses the access to the procurement module.

-## Inventory manager
+# Inventory manager

 Inventory managers are the people responsible for procurement/purchases, they are the ones that create and maintain the inventory inside leihs.
 They can: